LinguaPhylo/linguaPhylo.github.io/setup.md

   <a href="/images/LPhyStudioLauncher.png">
     <img src="/images/LPhyStudioLauncher.png" alt="LPhy Studio install location">
   </a>
-  <figcaption>Figure 2: Launching LPhy Studio.</figcaption>
+  <figcaption>Figure 3: Launching LPhy Studio.</figcaption>
 </figure>

+Example LPhy scripts are in the `examples` subdirectory, and libraries are in the `lib` subdirectory of your LPhy install location.

-If you are new to LPhy, we recommend starting with the [introductory guide](https://linguaphylo.github.io/about/) before moving to the tutorial pages.
+If you are new to LPhy, we recommend starting with this [introductory guide](https://linguaphylo.github.io/about/) before moving to the tutorials.

 ## LPhyBEAST installation